Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 ## Getting Started

-See [CONTRIBUTING.md](https://github.com/Homebrew/homebrew-cask/blob/master/CONTRIBUTING.md) in the main homebrew-cask repo for general info on how to get set up.
+See [CONTRIBUTING.md](https://github.com/Homebrew/homebrew-cask/blob/master/CONTRIBUTING.md) in the main Homebrew Cask repo for general info on how to get set up.

 ## Adding a Font Cask